 Leveraging both search marketing (Google marketing) and social publishing (Facebook) tactics help your audience find you and vice versa, which will attract and engage customers.
-And ultimately improve sales.
+Whether you’re a CBD brand or local bakery this will ultimately improve sales.
 Cross-channel marketing (in this case search and social) guides potential customers towards engagement and moves then further in the buying process.

 If you’re not using both in collaboration, you may be missing out on leads and sales.

 In this article, I’d like to share a story when this type of synergy became real, and go over the powerhouses in detail and how you can use cross-channel marketing for better ROI.

 I saw firsthand the potential and incredible sales impact some social media marketing can create and how it can help all business owners.

 - How Super Spinner Grew Their Organic Traffic by 86.7% in a Week [Case Study]

 A Look at Cross-Channel Marketing With Paid Ads [with real-world example]